GoogleChrome/OriginTrials/developer-guide.md

 its usage exceeds a small percentage of all Chrome page loads.
 This is designed to prevent individual web sites, and large populations of the web, from depending on experimental features.

+Deprecation trials are not subject to such limits as they are not introducing a new feature and therefore there is no risk of depending on experimental features.
+Similarly, trials where existing functionality is removed are not constrained as the same risk doesn not apply.

 The standard usage limit for a trial is 0.5% of all Chrome page loads, based on the same statistics as in [Chrome Status](https://www.chromestatus.com/metrics/feature/popularity).
 The usage is measured in a way to allow for temporary spikes of higher usage.
 In rare exceptions, a